alan-turing-institute/Palaeoanalytics/docs/user-guide/dashboard.md

 The dashboard binds to `http://localhost:8501` by default.
 Press `Ctrl+C` in the terminal to stop it.

+When the command starts you'll see a one-line banner and a text progress bar — PyLithics imports a large stack (OpenCV, pandas, Streamlit, Plotly) before the browser opens, and the bar makes that wait visible rather than silent.
+Once the dashboard subprocess is listening on the port, the bar clears and the URL prints; your default browser opens automatically.

 If you pass `--explore` without an existing `processed_metrics.csv` and without `--meta_file`, PyLithics exits with an error telling you to run analysis first.

 ## Pages